-At KHNES we work closely with the educational settings used by the pupils before they transfer to our service, in order to seek the information that will make the transfer is a seamless as possible.
-This includes a referral panel meeting to discuss the pupils' needs before being accepted on roll, KHNES level support as required, hub managers meeting with parents/carers, outreach workers developing a relationship with pupils before commencement of any additional support.
+At TRS we work closely with the educational settings used by the pupils before they transfer to our service, in order to seek the information that will make the transfer as seamless as possible.
+This includes a referral panel meeting to discuss the pupil's needs before being accepted on roll, TRS level support as required, inclusion managers meeting with parents/carers, outreach workers developing a relationship with pupils before commencement of any additional support.

-We also contribute information to a pupils' onward destination by providing information to the next setting.
-This includes on-going dialogue between the referring home school, KHNES staff and hub manager to discuss progress, use of the Individual Reintegration Plan's and ensuring outcomes are met, training and support for the pupils' home school from KHNES to allow for a successful return.
-During Key Stage 4 the service has two Progressions and Participation managers who support students with applications through Kent Choices, and work closely with post 16 SEND educational providers in each hubs local area.
-They have the responsibility for tracking student's forward progression at post 16 and support students at risk of being Not in Education, Employment or Training (NEET).
-They also support the pupil's application and CV writing interview processes ensure the pupils are fully prepared for the Post 16 process.
-They also meet regularly with all year 11 pupils across the service in order to plan and secure a forward placement at post 16.
+We also contribute information to a pupil's onward destination by providing information to the next setting.
+This includes ongoing dialogue between the referring home school, TRS staff and inclusion manager to discuss progress, use of the Individual Reintegration Plan and ensuring outcomes are met, training and support for the pupil's home school from TRS to allow for a successful return.
+During Key Stage 4 the service has two Progression and Participation managers who support students with applications through Kent Choices, and work closely with post 16 SEND educational providers in each hubs local area.
+They have the responsibility for tracking a student's forward progression at post 16 and support students at risk of being Not in Education, Employment or Training (NEET).
+They also support the pupil's application and CV writing interview processes ensuring the pupils are fully prepared for the Post 16 process and meet regularly with all year 11 pupils across the service in order to plan and secure a forward placement at post 16.